The translation of this document is outdated.

 [17 February 2005; 17 July 2008 / Amendments in

-respect of supplementing this Section with the words "six, seven
+relation to the supplementation of this Section with the words

-and eight" shall come into force on 1 September 2008.
-See
+"six, seven, and eight" shall come into force on 1 September

 Section 46.
 A local government shall independently